+Prior to construction Powerlink will undertake desktop assessments to assess all parcels of land listed as containing known or suspected (likely) contamination within the Project area.
+Investigations and assessment will be performed to identify specific locations or sites of contamination determining whether the contamination will be or is likely to be within the project construction footprint.
+Powerlink will conduct risk-based assessments off collected data to determine if additional geotechnical investigations will be required.

-Geotechnical investigations will be undertaken prior to construction which may include testing for the presence of contamination prior to excavation or other earthworks based upon a risk assessment for sites listed on the EMR and where known or suspected contamination exists.
-Should contamination be confirmed, on-site remediation of contaminated soil is considered best practice, with removal of contaminated soil for treatment or disposal off-site only to be carried out when that option is not practicable.
-A disposal permit is required to remove contaminated soil for treatment or disposal from land listed on EMR or CLR if it is found to contain the contaminant for which it is listed on the EMR or CLR.
+Should contamination be confirmed within the areas of ground disturbance, on-site remediation of contaminated soil is considered best practice, with removal of contaminated soil for treatment or disposal off-site only to be carried out when that option is not practicable.

+A Soil Disposal Permit from DES is required to remove contaminated soil exceeding Health Investigation Levels (HIL), Health Screening Levels (HSL), Ecological Investigation Levels (EIL) and/or Ecological Screening Level (ESL) for the most sensitive land use criteria, from land listed on EMR or CLR for the listed contaminant.
 If further contaminants are confirmed through testing, notification to DES of additional contamination may be required.

 The chemicals used during the construction, operation and decommissioning phases of the Project will include fuel (predominantly diesel), unleaded petrol, electrical equipment transformer oil, lubricants, oils, minor quantities of solvents and acids, degreasers and domestic cleaning agents.
-The accidental release of these materials during storage, use or transport has the potential to result in land contamination.
+The accidental release of these materials during storage, use or transport has the potential to result in land contamination, however this is considered unlikely to occur or result in contamination of land.
 The management of these materials is discussed in Chapter 20 Hazards and Risks.